 - Wilkos – If you’re looking to add a personalised touch, why not create your own gift to add to your hamper pack.
 Wilkos offer a hamper accessory pack for £2 as well as a load of other things all catered around creating your own hamper.
 You could add a personalised touch to each hamper for just a few quid.

 If we haven’t listed what you want then simply type into Google: wholesale [name of product] and it should come up with a list of wholesale websites that have what you need.
 Be sure to shop around as the first deal you come across might look tempting but it’s likely you’ll be able to find it cheaper elsewhere.

-When you’re making hampers it’s really important to remember that people will be buying these hampers as gifts for their family and friends, so they will want them to look presentable.
+When you’re coming up with hamper gifts ideas it’s really important to remember that people will be buying these hampers for their family and friends, so they will want them to look presentable.
 If a customer is wowed by the first hamper you supply, they are far more likely to buy from you again.

 Take a look at the hampers in our article about the best Christmas hampers under £60 for some seasonal ideas.

 As you can see, many of them are not in baskets or even in wicker trays.
 They are in boxes, bags and all sorts of things.
 There’s a lot that you can use as the basis of a hamper.
 Take a look around your home for empty plant pots, old ‘distressed’ (i.e. a bit rusty) watering cans and other receptacles that could be turned into cool hampers.